 This is one of my favourite shots that I captured that day – it’s not a great focus as it was just taken on my phone but I love the bubbles across the frame.

 Scott admiring the beautiful buildings around Old Town

 The blue skies came out for this shot of the Church of Our Lady before Týn

-Thankfully our second day the good weather came out to play and so after coffee and breakfast on the terrace we took the girls to Prague Zoo for the day – it was just a hop, skip and a jump from Malá Strana on the tram (a fun experience in itself!).
-The tram network is super efficient, very cheap compared to London travel prices, and helpfully when you are on board there is a sign that lists the next stop location and a map to help guide you.
+Thankfully our second day the good weather came out to play and so after coffee and breakfast on the terrace we took the girls to Prague Zoo for the day.
+It was just a hop, skip and a jump from Malá Strana on the tram (a fun experience in itself!).
+The tram network is super efficient and also very cheap compared to London travel prices.
+Helpfully when you are on board there is a sign that lists the next stop location and a map to help guide you.

 This big guy wandered inside to have a snooze, and to give us a high-5!
 Despite having lots of room in the enclosure he snuggled up in this little corner and watched the kids (hopefully not because he was peckish!)

-Thanks to our hosts knowing the zoologists here we were so wonderfully privileged to get to meet Eberhard the Galapagos tortoise up close – he was super friendly and this was a real highlight of our trip.
+Thanks to our hosts knowing the zoologists here we were so wonderfully privileged to get to meet Eberhard the Galapagos tortoise.
+We got to go up close enough to touch him.
+He was super friendly and this was a real highlight of our trip.

 My very own Indiana Jones

 I took about a million photos of the Zoo as I just loved every bit of it but I won’t share anymore here.
 It was hands down the best and biggest zoo I have ever visited.
 By the end of the day there our legs were exhausted and our hands were sticky from the ice cream but we had huge smiles on our faces.

 If you like my pics then check out the Blond Wayfarer’s post on picture perfect places in Prague here!